 With queues forming out the door and an estimated 600 people attending that first night in February 2013, Tacit Contemporary Art as a multi-gallery venue was auspiciously launched.

 Fine-tuning over the last 5 years has seen Tacit increase to six galleries and two project spaces – and, importantly, without reducing the size of the earlier galleries.
 And over that same time period, they have established a respected name for themselves.
 More than 400 artists in solo or group shows have been exhibited to date – local, regional, interstate and international – and more than 40,000 people (as of Nov 2017) have attended exhibitions.
-Importantly for artists, Tacit regularly attract 250-300 people to Opening Nights and have sold some 1,000 artworks with a value of more than $650,000.
+Importantly for artists, Tacit regularly attracts 250-300 people to Opening Nights and have sold some 1,000 artworks with a value of more than $650,000.

 Alongside exhibitions, the educational aspect of the work is important, reflecting those early days of Tacit in Thornbury as part of the Melbourne School of Art.
 An important part of Tacit’s remit is to present artists at the early stages of their careers, with Tim in particular working closely with the artists to develop their work towards an exhibition.
 The new premises will provide new opportunities – as well as a mentoring program, an education program is being developed along with an increased potential for workshops, lectures and discussion groups.